 If you’re looking for a unique Japanese experience, don’t miss Osaka’s most popular hangout spot, Dontonbori.
 This lively entertainment area is filled with neon lights, quirky illuminated billboards, and an eclectic mix of restaurants and bars.
 The colorful pedestrian street runs along Osaka’s Dotonbori canal and is a firm favorite among shoppers and photographers.
 Some of the many photo spots include the huge Glico running man, the Kani Douraku crab, a pufferfish, and even an octopus!

 Besides taking photos and soaking up the vibrant atmosphere, one of Dontonbori’s biggest draws is its food!
 In fact, Dotonbori is one of the best places in Osaka to experience kuidaore!
 This means “eat till you drop,” or at least until your wallet empties!
 Since it’s not the cheapest area, make sure to factor a bit more wiggle room into your travel budget!

-The easiest way to get to Dontonbori is by subway via Namba Station, which is only a 5-minute walk away from this bustling area.
+The easiest way to get to Dontonbori is by subway via Namba Station, which is only a 5-minute walk away.